pulibrary/dpul-collections/README.md

 See instructions for creating new clean solr index in [/docs/admin/clean_index.md](/docs/admin/clean_index.md)

+### Explore logs

+To view staging logs go to https://grafana-nomad.lib.princeton.edu and log in with github.
+Navigate to the explore tab.

 ### Connecting to Staging Shell or IEX Console

 1. Connect to VPN